Quirky Lunch Boxes–Brownbagging shouldn’t be boring either

 This one is also a mix of quirky but practical.
 I’m a little concerned about using those utensils and how that outside would get cleaned easily after using it as a tray every day, but that’s probably because I’m a messy either and others wouldn’t have to worry about it.

 I’m not nearly as eco-friendly as I probably should be, but I fully support others who take the time, energy, and money to clean up their footprint.
 I’ve seen these metal cases a few times already now and the reviews are great.
 You skip the plastic and the pieces stack nicely without being overly inconvenient.
 I don’t think any kid is going to get teased for taking these to school either, which is a nice bonus for most school-aged kids.
-And the different sizes makes them easy to work with for bento
+And the different sizes makes them easy to work with for bento boxes, too.

 And then of course this one is going to get a few points from me, just because I’m still a bit nostalgic for my old NESes.
 The only thing it’s missing is the butterknife sticking out of the front to make sure the game (or lunch?) stays in place.